Tree Planting 101 – Know the Basics

 • Mulching and watering

 • Mulching prevents competition from weeds, eliminates mower and string trimmer damage, and helps maintain soil moisture levels.
-When mulching, wider is better deeper is not.
+When mulching, wider is better; deeper is not.
 Place mulch in a wide ring

 Volcano Mulch